readdy/readdy_documentation/readdy_documentation/_reactions/decay.md

 $$ A \overset{k}{\rightarrow} \emptyset $$

-Add a decay reaction to the `system`
+Example of adding a decay reaction to the `system`:

 ```python
 system.reactions.add_decay(name="decay of A", particle_type="A", rate=0.1)